ruit/node-crowdprocess/Readme.md

 The best way to explain 'how to CrowdProcess' is to get started with an example.
 We'll assume that you already installed [crowdprocess-cli](https://github.com/CrowdProcess/crp-cli) and are currently logged in ([how to login through the command line interface](https://github.com/CrowdProcess/crp-cli#login)).
-You have to be logged in CrowdProcess to be able to create tasks and stream dataunits .
+You have to be logged in CrowdProcess to be able to create jobs and stream dataunits .

 Let's begin with a very simple application.
 We have a group of strings (tweets in this case) and we want to know how many  occurrences of the word 'browser' we have in each.
 Also, we have a lot of tweets so we'll be using